Azure/iot-operations-sdks/rust/azure_iot_operations_services/api-surface.md

 /// waiting for a `V Delete` response from the Service.
 This value is not linked
 /// to the key in the State Store.
 ///
 /// Returns the number of keys deleted.
-Will be `0` if the key was not found or the value did not match, otherwise `1`
+Will be `0` if the key was not found, `-1` if the value did not match, otherwise `1`
 /// # Errors
 /// [`StateStoreError`] of kind [`KeyLengthZero`](StateStoreErrorKind::KeyLengthZero) if the `key` is empty
 ///